fastify/session/README.md

 Compatible to stores from [express-session](https://github.com/expressjs/session).

 Defaults to a simple in memory store.</br>
-**Note**: The default store should not be used in a production environment.
+**Note**: The default store should not be used in a production environment because it will leak memory.

 ## License